danmincu/GilderRoseStore/README.md

 # GilderRoseStore
-Story behind - The Gilded Rose Expands
+The story behind: The Gilded Rose Expands
 As you may know, the Gilded Rose* is a small inn in a prominent city that buys and sells only the finest items.
 The shopkeeper, Allison, is looking to expand by providing merchants in other cities with access to the shop's inventory via a public HTTP-accessible API.
 API requirements
 - Retrieve the current inventory (i.e. list of items)